angular-moon/webpack-scp-client/README.md

 ## Introduction

-A plugin for webpack as an sftp client, forked from sqhtiamo/webpack-sftp-client
+A plugin for webpack as an scp client

 ## Installation

 ```
-npm install webpack-sftp-client
+npm install --save-dev @angular-moon/webpack-scp-client

+or

+yarn add -D @angular-moon/webpack-scp-client

 ```

 ## Usage

 ```
-const WebpackSftpClient = require('webpack-sftp-client');
+const WebpackSftpClient = require('@angular-moon/webpack-scp-client');

 new WebpackSftpClient({
     port: '22',